willtack/validation-test/index.md

 The images will be unlabeled and will vary in order from stage to stage.

-The study is divided into four stages:
+The study is divided into three stages:

 1. Raters view raw T1w images and make diagnosis
 2. Orientation: Raters view Neuroprint heatmaps but make no diagnosis.
 3. Raters view Neuroprint heatmaps and make diagnosis
-4. Raters view Neuroprint heatmaps alongside clinical context for that case and make diagnosis

 --